JadElHakim/JadElHakim.github.io/_posts/2024-07-11-SIEM Alert Triaging Process.md

 # SIEM Alert Triaging Process

-In this guide, we delve into the process of alert triaging within a Security Operations Center (SOC).
+In this guide, we delved into the process of alert triaging within a Security Operations Center (SOC).
 The steps outlined here are crucial for evaluating and prioritizing security alerts to effectively manage potential security incidents.

 ## What Is Alert Triaging?